Aipcecodes/codes/MD - Code of Ethics.md

        - date or time interval in which the survey took place and the method used;
        - size of the sample and maximum error margin;
        - beneficiary of the survey and the funding source.
-   24. In practicing his profession, the journalist should ensure a balance between the society’s right to receive public interest information and the right of the media to present opinions that may shock, offend or bother someone.
+   24. In practicing his profession, the journalist should ensure a balance between the society's right to receive public interest information and the right of the media to present opinions that may shock, offend or bother someone.

    **Commercial/Political Communication**